BusyBee-Development/ClearLaggEnhanced/README.md

 **Check these settings:**
 - Is the entity in the whitelist?
 Remove it if it should be cleared
+- Is the entity a stacked entity?
+Set `protect-stacked-entities: false` to clear stacks
 - Is `protect-named-entities: true`?
 Named entities won't be cleared
 - Is the entity tamed?
 Set `protect-tamed-entities: false` to clear tamed animals
+- Is `whitelist-all-mobs: true`?
+This protects all living mobs
+- Is the item in the `item-whitelist`?
+Remove it to allow clearing
 - Is entity clearing enabled?
 Check `entity-clearing.enabled: true`

 ### Performance Still Poor